Stop Waiting for the Story to End Differently

 There's a particular kind of hope that keeps you stuck.

 Not the healthy kind — not the hope that gets you out of bed and moving forward.
 This is the other kind.
-The kind that keeps you checking his social media at midnight.
+The kind that has you checking his social media at midnight.
 The kind that has you rehearsing what you'd say if he apologized.
 The kind that makes you hold the future of your own healing hostage to something he may never give you.

 I lived in that kind of hope for longer than I want to admit.